Preventing Spring Flooding From Snowmelt

 Sump Pump Maintenance

 Quality sump pumps are dependable with proper maintenance.
 A proper sump pump maintenance program includes servicing on a quarterly and annual basis.
-Homeowners who are not mechanically inclined should leave this to a licensed plumber who can catch potential problems before they end in a flooded basement.
+Homeowners who are not mechanically inclined should leave this to a licensed plumber who can catch potential problems before they end up in a flooded basement.

 Safety is paramount when servicing a sump pump.
 Rubber boots are mandatory, as is shutting off the power prior to handling a sump pump.
 Here are some maintenance tasks to do quarterly.

 - Lift the pump from the pit and check the screen.
 Sump pumps do not have filters.
 However, they do have mesh screens to protect the pump impeller from grit.
-Foreign matter can be removed by hand, washed under a hose or blown with compressed air.
+Foreign matter can be removed by hand, washed under a hose, or blown with compressed air.

 - Check the power supply and cord.
 Ensure the breaker is set and there is no notable cord damage, which can lead to a serious short or a fire.

 - Replace the pump, plug it in, and pour a bucket of water into the pit.
 The float should automatically rise and activate the pump, which will stop once the float drops down.
 If this is not working, call a plumber who is trained to repair sump pumps.

 More sump pump maintenance happens annually.
 Fall is the best time, as groundwater tends to be lower.
 It also allows plenty of time to fix problems before the spring snowmelt starts.
 These are recommended annual sump pump maintenance tasks:

 - Remove, clean, and test the sump pump.